 As there are currently no generally applicable Swiss laws on foreign investments, there is no single competent Swiss authority to review mergers or acquisitions on national interest grounds.
-Depending on the thresholds set forth in the Cartel Act or the industry or sector in which a foreign investment takes place, one or more authorities may be competent to review the foreign investments either comprehensively or with respect to certain aspects.
+Depending on the thresholds set forth in the CartA or the industry or sector in which a foreign investment takes place, one or more authorities may be competent to review the foreign investments either comprehensively or with respect to certain aspects.

 If, for example, a bank incorporated under Swiss law is concerned, the competent authority is FINMA, whereas the Lex Koller provides that each canton has its own approval authority responsible for granting authorisations to acquire real estate located in the respective canton by persons abroad.
 Furthermore, under the Lex Koller, the Swiss Federal Council may upon request by the cantonal government order an exemption (and authorise an acquisition that would be prohibited otherwise) or deny an acquisition by a person abroad on grounds of public policy.
+With respect to the Telecommunications sector, the competent authorities to review and license radio frequencies would be the Federal Office of Communications as well as the Federal Communications Commission.

-Although the Cartel Act does not contain any specific review or filing requirements relating to notions other than competition, transactions covered by the Cartel Act and meeting the respective (turnover) thresholds must be notified to the Swiss Competition Commission.
+Although the CartA does not contain any specific review or filing requirements relating to notions other than competition, transactions covered by the CartA and meeting the respective (turnover) thresholds must be notified to the Swiss Competition Commission.